 Acoustic emissions testing can be applied to limited zones or global inspection of large structures.
-It can be used in the evaluation of metals, nonmetals, or a combination thereof during the application of an external load to those materials or components.
-AE has been used in the periodic or continuous monitoring of pressure vessels, the detection of incipient fatigue failures, the characterization of various failure mechanisms, and the monitoring of welds during the welding or cooling periods.
+It can be used in the evaluation of metals, nonmetals, or a combination thereof by applying a load to those materials or components.
+AE has been used in the periodic or continuous monitoring of pressure vessels, the detection of fatigue flaws, the characterization of various failure mechanisms, and the monitoring of welds during the welding or cooling periods.
 AE is used for pre-service proof testing, in-service re-qualification testing, and leak detection/location.